 View the Undergraduate Studies Bulletin.

-An Associate of Science (AS) or an Associate of Arts (AA) degree (not an Associate of Applied Science) from an accredited Utah state institution or a Letter of Completion will waive your General Education requirements.
-Students who have an AS or AA degree from an accredited out of state institution have satisfied the Intellectual Explorations and Writing components of General Education, all other requirements are evaluated separately.
-All Bachelor Degree requirements will be evaluated on a course by course basis for all transfer students.
+An Associate of Science (AS) or an Associate of Arts (AA) degree (not an Associate of Applied Science) from an accredited Utah state institution or an Interstate Passport will waive your General Education requirements.
+Students who have an AS or AA degree from an accredited out-of-state institution have satisfied the Intellectual Explorations and Writing components of General Education, all other requirements are evaluated separately.
+All Bachelor Degree requirements will be evaluated on a course-by-course basis for all transfer students.